The art of the possible: Decathlon

 With this approach, Decathlon could hit competitors hard and keep customers very happy indeed, thanks to certain store developments – many of which we tried for ourselves.

 To capitalise on cross-selling both sports clothing and equipment, Decathlon has invested heavily in bespoke product testing areas, where visitors can try products before they buy.
 Over 70 sports have been represented by these zones; the most impressive of these are a virtual golf course (with PGA tour golfer Paul McNulty at hand to help people optimise their swing, so long as they book and pay a fee), as well as a rooftop basketball court – which sadly wasn’t open for us to view on our visit, nor could we quite ascertain when or how it could be made available.

-While the facilities we did manage see to were far from bleeding edge, they’re nicely implemented and perfect for on-site upselling.
-True enthusiasts can try out new clubs or racquets, while players of similar sports can spend 15 minutes in a safe, comfortable environment to test whether they could extend their sporting pastime to a similar discipline – for example, tennis fans could try badminton, squash, or table tennis.
+While the facilities we did manage see to were far from bleeding edge, they were nicely implemented and perfect for on-site upselling.
+True enthusiasts could try out new clubs or racquets, while players of similar sports could spend 15 minutes in a safe, comfortable environment to test whether they could extend their sporting pastime to a similar discipline – for example, tennis fans could try badminton, squash, or table tennis.

-Yet the most important thing these interactive zones do is encourage shoppers to avoid making simple beelines for their chosen section, pushing them instead to explore every area of the store, meaning they’re exposed to a much larger range of sporting goods between each aisle.
+Yet the most important thing these interactive zones did was encourage shoppers to avoid making simple beelines for their chosen section, pushing them instead to explore every area of the store, meaning they were exposed to a much larger range of sporting goods between each aisle.
 That said, we felt that the display areas could have been better placed.